-A student will be granted the status of graduation "with Second Class Honours" if, upon graduation, she or he has attained either an ECGPA or an EGGPA of 2.2 or higher.
-A student will be granted the status of graduation "with First Class Honours" if, upon graduation, she or he has attained either an ECGPA or an EGGPA of 3.5 or more.
+a.
+A student will be granted the status of graduation "with Second Class Honours" if, upon graduation, they have attained an ECGPA of 2.2 or higher.
+A student will be granted the status of graduation "with First Class Honours" if, upon graduation, they have attained an ECGPA of 3.5 or more.